hrachovcovat/english/06_storytelling/index.md

 #### Decision no. 4 “What do you want to do now?”
 # ???????????????????
-Me stressing about not knowing the answer, ignoring that question and stressing about ignoring it.
+Me stressing about not knowing the answer, ignoring that question and stressing about ignoring it. fotkaaaaa
 - I would say that I am that type of kid that answer “I just want to be happy”
 #### So what does graphic design mean to you?
 Will you finally tell us the design story instead of this?
 > I would be lying if I would say that graphic design is my biggest passion.
 That I am thinking about it right after waking up and during brushing my teeth, that I am having a breakfast, lunch, snack and dinner with Illustrator on my screen and when I am sleeping, that I am dreaming about it.
 It would be nice like that, but that's not true.
 And I am sorry world, I can't hate myself for it.